-While data has suggested that certain subgroups of the population may benefit from consistent vitamin C supplementation, it does not support a consistent correlation between supplementation and illness.
-Supplementing with high doses of vitamin C within 24 hours of the onset of symptoms and continuing it for 5 days seems to offer the most benefit.
+While data has suggested that certain subgroups of the population may benefit from consistent vitamin C supplementation, the data does not support a consistent correlation between supplementation and illness.
+Nevethless, supplementing with high doses of vitamin C within 24 hours of the onset of symptoms, and continuing it for 5 days seems to offer the most benefit.

 As a water-soluble vitamin, vitamin C needs to be consumed every day as the body does not store the excess for later use.
 One cup of orange juice contains just over 200% of the recommended daily allowance of vitamin C; a daily glass of orange juice can be one of the easiest ways to ensure that you are getting enough in your diet.

 Oranges are not the only fruit or type of juice that contains vitamin C. Other citrus fruits such as lemons and limes, as well as kiwis, papaya, and pineapple also contain ample amounts of vitamin C. Ultimately, the best way to reduce the risk of catching a cold is by practicing good hygiene.
 This means washing your hands often, avoiding touching your face, wiping down commonly touched surfaces such as TV remotes and doorknobs, and coughing into a tissue or into your elbow.

 Does Orange Juice Help Boost the Immune System?

 No, not quite.
 There isn’t a simple solution to boosting the immune system.
 The immune system is a complex network that protects the body from pathogens; from our skin acting as a barrier, our stomach acid killing bacteria, and white blood cells fighting off infection.